-This plan is to address what the MSHN CMHSPs would do in the event that a residential provider can no longer provide services due to insufficient staffing and/or the virus outbreak in residents of the home during the COVID-19 pandemic.
+This plan is to address what the MSHN CMHSPs would do in the event that a residential provider can no longer provide services due to insufficient staffing and/or the virus outbreak in residents of the home during the COVID-19 pandemic, including rapid response staffing resource requests (new, starting on page 6).
 Preceding further escalation of the COVID crisis in the residential system, providers and CMHSPs should develop a strictly adhered to COVID residential quarantine plan, which should include identification and securing of a quarantine site(s).
 The recommendation is to be proactive and have a contingency plan in place as soon as possible.
 Affected contract providers should contact the appropriate Community Mental Health Services Program (CMHSP) to report such problems and decisions.
 For the purposes of this document, health care personnel (HCP) refers to all paid and unpaid persons serving in healthcare settings, including long-term care facilities, who have the potential for direct or indirect exposure to individuals or infectious materials, including body substances; contaminated medical supplies, devices, and equipment, contaminated environmental surfaces, or contaminated air.
 The primary care provider (PCP) is the health care practitioner who provides medical care to the individual.